- Without an active Internet connection, the Bitcoin network would come to a halt, and transactions would be unable to be processed or transferred.

 Unfortunately, home computers and laptops that are used every day are still susceptible to Internet blackouts.
 Home-based Internet devices have a single point of failure due to their reliance on Internet Service Providers (ISPs).
 ISPs provide the Internet infrastructure to people’s homes and allow access to the servers that host websites.
 As a centralized entity, ISPs create a single point of failure that can often suffer from infrastructure problems or censorship issues.

 - Infrastructure failures.
-Many individuals experience local Internet outages on a daily basis.
+Many individuals experience local Internet outages daily.
 These usually occur due to a power or technical problem.
 A local outage can make simple tasks, such as accessing a payment provider or cryptocurrency exchange, extremely difficult.
 Although frustrating, fortunately, local outages are usually temporary.

 - Censorship.
 On the other hand, censorship of the Internet can last much longer and can result in much more severe implications.
 Rather than disabling the Internet, companies or governments can block certain content from circulation or opt to stop Internet traffic altogether.
 For example, in 2011, the Egyptian government ordered ISPs to prevent Internet traffic in and out of the country.
 Worryingly, most countries, including the UK and US, hold the same level of control at times of national crisis.